 At the start of this new semester, only five boys were accepted.
 This left two hundred girls to one boy!
 The first day at school was a disaster for these guys because they couldn’t speak with their female classmates and had no idea how to approach them on campus either.
 So, to get closer to these beautiful women who lived nearby, they tried peeping into the girl’s bath.

 It’s a little hard to believe that something as outlandish and sinister could happen in the world of anime, but Prison School is there for those who need an escape.
-In this particular school hierarchy, all-powerful student councils have taken over duties from teachers, which leaves them free to abuse power at will.
-So when one member peeps into the girls’ bathroom, he gets sent straight to prison, where they’re treated like criminals with no chance of parole – or so it seems.
+In this particular school hierarchy, all-powerful student councils have taken over duties from teachers, which leaves them free to take advantage of power at will.
+So when one member peeps into the girls’ bathroom, he gets sent straight to prison, where they’re treated like offenders with no chance of parole – or so it seems.